hyh1997112/94870portfolio/final_project_part3.md

 #### Design the logic of the story

+- The first part needs to introduce the basic situation of the project.
+Introduce the number of students, basic salary and employment rate in the project.
+- The second part visualizes the specific data of employment reports, so that the audience has a certain understanding of the employment situation of graduates in previous years.
+- Last is the call for action part.
+Summarize the previous parts and provide some suggestions to the current student or students who want to apply for this program.

 #### Choose chart type for each part of data

 1. For the change in the number of graduates and the salary data in the project, because it is time-related data, I chose to use a line chart so that the audience can see the change through the past 6 years.